-This Policy sets out the processes and procedures adopted by the OPFCC in responding to what is considered to be abusive, persistent or unreasonable contact, correspondence and complaints.
-It is applicable to all types of contact with the OPFCC including telephone calls and emails to, and wider contact with, the office.
+This policy sets out the processes and procedures adopted by the PFCC's Office in responding to what is considered to be abusive, persistent or unreasonable contact, correspondence and complaints.
+It is applicable to all types of contact with the PFCC's Office including telephone calls and emails to, and wider contact with, the office.